smrandhawa/Meeting-Cam/README.md

 Perhaps even a video conference could require a camera-man in case the meeting was between 1 to N or N to N clients.
 Meeting-Cam aims to provide an automated system of recording such meetings thus removing the need for having a camera-man to be physically present in the room.
 Meeting-Cam revolves around a device placed at the table that would be able to find the location of the sound and move the camera to point at that location.

+## System Overview
+Our system consists of a singular device that detect the sound and move towards the location of the sound.
+The device consist of an IP-Camera on which 2 Omni-Directional microphones are mounted.
+Microphones are there for capturing sound input.
+The device gets the input to the computer in which our algorithm runs as a Java application.
+The application is responsible for locating the sound source and rotating the camera towards it.

+Following picture is the diagrammatic representation of our system.
+As you can see in the diagram above a meeting is being held and one person towards the right of the table is speaking and the camera is being pointed towards him.
+Now when another person will speak the camera will move towards him.

+## System Architecture

+The diagram above shows the high level architecture of the system which will provide information about the flow of control in system.

+As can be seen in the diagram shown above the architecture is quite simple.
+The external world is a person who is currently speaking.
+This sound is detected by the microphones and is then passed onto the soundcard which stores it in its buffer.
+Now here our program comes in, it reads the data from the sound cards buffer and then our algorithm is run on it.
+We take samples of sound of 62ms and perform the localization on that sample.
+Our system does also keep track of the previously calculated angle and uses it to adjust the newly calculated angle, this helps us in reducing any error or ignoring a wild change of angle.
+It also smooth the movement of the camera.
+Now our program instructs the camera to move a certain degrees so that it points at the location of the person.

+The most imortant part for our system is Acoustic Localization or Sound Source Localization.
+It is also discuSsed in detailed below.

+### Sound Source Localization
+Sound Source localization is the most critical decision part of our system as the functionality of whole system depends on it.
+There are four common type of approaches that could be used for detecting the sound’s source.
+Let's discuss them.

+#### Approaches
+The four common type of approaches are Inter Aural Time Difference(ITD), Inter Aural Level Difference(ILD), Beam Forming(BF) and Microphone Directivity(MD).

+##### Inter Aural Time Difference (ITD)
+The most common sound source localization technique is inter aural time difference (ITD).
+Also known as synonyms for this technique are Inter aural Phase Difference (IPD) or Time Difference of Arrival (TDA or TDOA).
+ITDs caused by the different propagation times as the sound wave travel from the source to both ears.
+For e.g. a source near to the left, the sound wave will reach the left ear slightly before it reaches the right ear.
+This time differece between two signals gives the estimate of the direction of the sound source.

+##### Inter Aural Level Difference (ITD)
+Interaural level differences (ILD) are caused by the acoustic "shadow" of the head.
+For e.g. a source to the left, the sound wave will arrive at the left ear slightly louder than at the right ear.
+The ILD is completely based on the relative energy difference between two signals of a microphone pair.
+In contrast to most other techniques the phase of the received signals are of no importance and can therefore be neglected.
+Another often heard synonym for this technique is Inter-Aural Intensity Difference (IID).

+##### Beam Forming (BF)
+Beam forming (BF) is a widely applied and well-known technique.
+It is based on inter-Aural Time differences and therefore strongly related to the classical ITD approach.
+The main difference to ITD is that there is no exact calculation but a position estimation by directing the beam former through space and look up for the maximal output.

+##### Microphone Directivity (MD)
+Another approach is to use highly directional microphones for sound localization.
+Each microphones covers a specific region of the room.
+By looking for the maximal signal received by the microphones one can locate the sound source within the corresponding sector.
+Additional structures as shown in chapter may be used for better results.
+Another similar approach may be to have the highly directional microphones movable and having them scan the room for a sound source.
+Then its position can be computed based on the geometrical information available from the aligned microphones.
+These approaches exist but the problem with these ideas is that resolution is generally low.

+##### Chosen Approach
+Of all the approaches stated above available for sound source localization, inter-aural time differences are by far the easiest to use in a technical implementation.
+The only parameter that has to be known is the distance between the microphones (as long as there is no obstruction between them).
+Inter aural level differences, on the other hand, require some sort of artificial "head" between the microphones.
+This setup then has to be calibrated, i.e., the head related transfer function (HRTF) and ILD generated by a specific setup have to be measured, which is a rather tedious and elaborate process.
+Furthermore, any change in the artificial "head" or the microphones entails a recalibration.

+## Demo